 The game stops while the Blackhawks mob Hull and the packed house erupts.

-Chicago completes the rally when Maki scores at 7:25 and Doug Mohns connects with 1:19 remaining.
+Chicago takes the lead when Maki scores at 7:25, and Doug Mohns gets an insurance goal with 1:19 remaining.

 1961: Five years before setting the single-season record for goals, Hull scores the 100th of his NHL career in a 6-2 Blackhawks loss to the Montreal Canadiens at Chicago Stadium.
 He becomes the third-fastest to 100 goals, trailing Richard and Jean Beliveau.